 Most people have seen the famous pictures of rows of warriors, shoulder to shoulder. but it can’t prepare you to see it in the flesh…so to speak.
-Throughout the site, not only have they expect to find over 8000 soldiers but over 500 horses and over 100 chariots.
+Throughout the site, not only do they expect to find over 8000 soldiers, but over 500 horses and over 100 chariots.

 As you explore the site, try to remember that these statues, date back over 2000 years.
 Work began in 246 BC when the 13 year old Qin Shi Huang took the throne and work continued solidly for 36 years.

 What to See in The Terracotta Army Site

 This was the first area to be excavated and it is the biggest yet discovered.
 Over 1000 warriors stand in neat rows.
 On entering you are face to face to with them.
 The figures face away from the burial ground in order to protect it which is why they are all looking directly at you.

 The walkway is raised so you look down upon them.
 World leaders and often invited down to get up close and personal but us mere mortals are guided around the high-level gangway.

 Most soldiers stand at around 6 foot (1.8m) and each of these grey figures is totally unique.
 Some faces hold a slight smirk, whilst others scowl.
 Eyes, hairstyles, noses and ears are all individual.
 There is a mix of uniform combinations and their different size hands are gripping a variety of long eroded wooden weapons.
 As you pass around the site, you will notice plenty of soldiers missing heads and/or hands.
 These were modelled separately and so detach more easily.
 The figures, although now a ghostly grey, were once painted in bright colours; blue, green, red and black.
 There is also evidence that some had leather armour on but this has also disappeared with time.

 In one corner, archaeologists are still excavating, studying and reconstructing new soldier figures.